Sue Platt

-Career
+Biography

 Born and educated at Copthall County Grammar School in Mill Hill in the London suburb of Barnet, she joined the London Olympiades athletics club, which was the country's leading all-women's club.
+Platt emerged at national level in 1958 when finishing third behind Averil Williams in the javelin event at the 1958 WAAA Championships.

-Platt emerged at national level in 1959 with a win in the javelin at the Women's AAA Championships.
-She went on to take seven national titles in women's javelin at the AAA Championships in the 1960s, beginning in 1960 and her last coming in 1969.
+The following year Platt became the national javelin champion after winning the British WAAA Championships title at the 1959 WAAA Championships.
+She went on to take nine national titles in women's javelin at the WAAA Championships (one of them as best placed British athlete in 1964).
 She also took three titles at the regional South of England Championships.